American Magic launch Patriot in Auckland

 The USA team representing the New York Yacht Club had rolled out their new boat last week when they stepped the mast and completed rigging.

+“It is my true honor and privilege to stand with you today to honor the new boat’s name and celebrate all of the patriots in our life.” said Choe.

+Patriot is the first of the second-generation AC75 racing yachts to be launched by a team competing to win the 36th America’s Cup.

-Friday (NZL) they launched the new boat, showing a radical move from a flat-bottomed scow to a deeper skiff shape, following the trend set by Luna Rossa and Emirates Team New Zealand with their first boats.
+The second hull showed a radical move from a flat-bottomed scow to a deeper skiff shape, following the trend set by Luna Rossa and Emirates Team New Zealand with their first boats.

 As was seen in the earlier delivery images, Patriot has a flair to the foredeck bow area, not unlike a modernised 505 dinghy hull shape.

-The skiff bow forms a prominent skeg shape down the hull before running out into the flat aft section well past the mast position.
+The skiff bow forms a prominent skeg shape down the hull before running out into the flat aft section well past the mast position, around the second trailer support.

 Duncan Johnstone of the New Zealand based Stuff website commented that other major features were . . .